phillipberndt/autorandr/README.md

 Instead (or in addition) to these scripts, you can also place as many executable files as you like in subdirectories called `script_name.d` (e.g. `postswitch.d`).
+The order of execution of scripts in these directories is by file name, you can force a certain ordering by naming them `10-wallpaper`, `20-restart-wm`, etc.

 If a script with the same name occurs multiple times, user configuration takes precedence over system configuration (as specified by the